 Three reasons are common:

-- Jumped time – Timing sprocket wear allows the chain to slip a tooth or two.
+- Jumped time – Timing sprocket, tensioner, and guides wear; they allow the chain to slip a tooth or two.

 - Rebuild error – Error made when refitting the timing chain.